Point (typography): French points

-The Fournier point did not achieve lasting popularity despite being revived by the Monotype Corporation in 1927.
-It was still a standard in Belgium, in parts of Austria, and in Northern France at the beginning of the 20th century.

-Other European points

 Approximations were subsequently employed, largely owing to the Didot point's unwieldy conversion to metric units (the divisor of its conversion ratio has the prime factorization of 3 × 7 × 1979).

 In 1878, Hermann Berthold defined 798 points as being equal to 30 cm, or 2660 points equalling 1 meter: that gives around 0.376 mm to the point.
 A more precise number, 0.376065 mm, sometimes is given; this is used by TeX as the dd unit.
 This has become the standard in Germany and Central and Eastern Europe.
 This size is still mentioned in the technical regulations of the Eurasian Economic Union.

 Metric points

 pdfTEX, but not plain TeX or LaTeX, also supports a new Didot point (nd) at 3/8 mm or 0.375 mm and refers to a not further specified 1978 redefinition for it.

 The French National Print Office adopted a point of 2/5 mm or 0.400 mm in about 1810 and continues to use this measurement today (though "recalibrated" to 0.39877 mm).

 Japanese and German standardization bodies instead opted for a metric typographic base measure of exactly 1/4 mm or 0.250 mm, which is sometimes referred to as the quart in Japan.
 The symbol Q is used in Japanese after the initial letter of quarter millimeter.
 Due to demand by Japanese typesetters, CSS adopted Q in 2015.

-ISO 128 specifies preferred line thicknesses for technical drawings and ISO 9175 specifies respective pens.
-The steps between nominal sizes are based on a factor of √2 ≈ 1.414 in order to match ISO 216 paper sizes.
-Since the set of sizes includes thicknesses of 0.1 mm, 0.5 mm, 1 mm and 2 mm, there is also one of 0.35 mm which is almost exactly 1 pica point.
-In other words, 2−1.5 mm = mm approximates an English typographic point rather well.